 Otterbein University offers the opportunity for employees to plan for their long-term security through its 403(b) defined contribution retirement program.

-The University currently makes available to all qualified employees retirement programs administered by the Teacher Insurance Annuity Association and University Retirement Equities Fund (TIAA-CREF) and Vanguard Group.
+The University currently makes available to all qualified employees, a retirement program administered by the Teacher Insurance Annuity Association and University Retirement Equities Fund (TIAA-CREF).

 As part of its comprehensive compensation package, the University will contribute to a retirement fund for eligible participants.
-The University contributes 5% of base pay after two years of service and 10% after 10 years of service.
+The University contributes 5% of base pay effective the first of the month after hire and 10% after ten years of service.
 There is no matching requirement by the employee, and employees are immediately and 100% vested (ownership) of both the University’s contributions and his/her own contributions.

 Employee Pre-Tax Contributions